 eating foods rich in calcium, such as low fat dairy products, sardines, salmon, green leafy vegetables and calcium-fortified foods and beverages.

 getting more vitamin D from the sun or a supplement

 Note: if you are under 30, building bone so that your peak bone density score is as good as it can be could help you tremendously later in life!
 All of the above recommendations apply to those who are still building bone density.

 We’re bringing you some special offerings in May and hope to see you come out for something a little different!
 All workshops meet on Saturdays at Wallingford Presbyterian Church, Fellowship Hall.
 Click on photos for more.

-The first of the foundations in our series is posture.
 We can all recall as kids being asked to stand or sit up straight.
 Correct posture is essential to health and well-being.
 Why?
 Because posture affects breathing, lung capacity, and overall energy levels.
 Slumping or slouching compresses the lungs and decreases the volume of the breath.
 This limits oxygen inflow, vital to maintaining peak energy levels and proper functioning of muscles, nerves and all major systems of the body.
 Hours in front of a TV or staring at a smart phone can weaken the core muscles of the back and abdomen while tightening those of the hips, chest, shoulders and neck.
 We can reverse the influences of our modern lifestyle by paying attention to posture.

 First, take stock of how you sit.